KuroKage-001/Mamatid_MedClinic/system/README.md

 2. **admin_client_unauthorized_access_control.php**: Located in the system/security folder, this unified page handles both unauthorized access (401) and access denied (403) scenarios.

-3. **add_auth_check.php**: Located in the system/utilities folder, this script can be used to add authentication checks to all PHP files in the system.
+3. **admin_authentication_check.php**: Located in the system/utilities folder, this script can be used to add authentication checks to all PHP files in the system.

 4. **.htaccess**: Contains rules to redirect unauthorized access attempts to the admin_client_unauthorized_access_control.php page.